Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Get-AzAdvisorConfiguration.md

 ## DESCRIPTION
 Configuration associated with a subscription are of two types,

-Subscription level configuration: There can be only one configration for this type for each subscription. lowCpuThreshold and exclude properties are taken into effect for configuration.
+Subscription level configuration: There can be only one configration for this type for each subscription.
+LowCpuThreshold and exclude properties are taken into effect for configuration.

 ResourceGroup level configuration: There can be only one configration for each ResourceGroup in a subscription, only exclude property is taken into effect for configuration.

 ## EXAMPLES